- be_ixf; php_sdk; php_sdk_1.4.18

-An internship is a work experience in an on or off-campus setting for which a student receives academic credit.
+An internship is work experience in an on or off-campus setting for which a student receives academic credit.
 The School of Business cooperates with local agencies and businesses to provide a wide variety of opportunities that give a real-world application of the concepts learned in the classroom.
 Supervision is provided for the student at the place of assignment by a designated on-site supervisor.
 The School of Business Internship Coordinator further supervises the student’s progress and may serve as a liaison between the work site and the University.

 Information for Employers